This post was last updated on December 14, 2023 by srinivas krishnaswamy

 To sum up : Hemanta Ritucharya habits

-The Ayurvedic texts clearly mention that following Hemanta Ritucharya helps to increase our body’s strength also extends our lifespan.
-This is subject to us understanding and following the specified guidelines for Hemanta sincerely and correctly.
+The Ayurvedic texts clearly mention that following Hemanta Ritucharya helps to increase our body’s strength and also extends our lifespan.
+In this post we tried to explain in a very simple way, the guidelines taken from the original Ayurvedic texts on the correct ritucharya for Ayurvedic winter or Hemanta ritu in english.
 Due to the peculiar nature of Hemanta, the following 5 habits are key Ritucharya pillars:

 - 1 .
 Apply oil on the head and body regularly.
 This is Abhyanga Snana